Saginaw Fire Department introduces its first arson dog

-SAGINAW–The Saginaw Fire Department introduced a new team member Friday–and he’s furry!
+SAGINAW--The Saginaw Fire Department introduced a new team member Friday--and he's furry!

 Introducing Sheldon, an arson K-9.